aruizdealarcon/ipetikzmod/README.md

 There is no need to handle files nor other elements, compared to ipe2tikz.

-This plugin _copies_ the clean TikZ code directly to the clipboard.
+This plugin exports clean and formatted TikZ code directly to the clipboard.

 If you need to modify the TikZ code, you can do so: the code remains clean and readable.